Whether it's a birthday or Christmas present, the Amazon Echo always makes an excellent gift – even if you're just treating yourself to one.

 Select 'Set up a new device' to start the Wi-Fi connection process.
 What we're going to do here is teach the Echo our home Wi-Fi login, so it can get online on its own in the future.

 Next, select which Echo device you want to set up.
 For the purposes of this guide we've been assuming that you’re setting up a full-size Amazon Echo, but these instructions will also work just as well if you’re setting up the mini Echo Dot, the Echo Plus or the battery-powered Amazon Tap (the four are all controlled through the same app).
 Select the right device, and then pick the correct language from the next page.

 Step 7: Connecting to Wi-Fi

-Select ‘Connect to Wi-Fi’ from the next page to begin the connection process.
+Select 'Connect to Wi-Fi' from the next page to begin the connection process.
 The instructions will ask you to check that the device is currently displaying an orange ring.
-It’s not?
-You’ll have to hold the ‘action button’ for five seconds first to put the device into setup mode.
-Now you’ll need to hop out of the Alexa app and into your phone's own settings menu.
+If not, you'll have to hold the 'action button' for five seconds first to put the device into setup mode.
+Now you'll need to hop out of the Alexa app and into your phone's own settings menu.

 Go to Wi-Fi settings.
-Turn on Wi-Fi if it's not on already, and then select the Amazon Echo device from the list of access points.
-The Echo’s name should start with the word ‘Amazon’.
-Once connected, go back into the Alexa app.
-Using an Android?
-The recent apps soft key is the quickest way.
+Turn on Wi-Fi if it's not on already, and then select the Amazon Echo device from the list of access points – the Echo's name should start with the word 'Amazon'.
+Once connected, go back into the Alexa app (if you're using an Android, the recent apps soft key to the bottom right is usually the quickest way).

 The Alexa app should now say it is connected to the Echo.
 Tap 'Continue'.

-Now you’ll need to connect to you home’s Wi-Fi.
-Select yours from the list presented to you, and enter your Wi-Fi’s password.
+Now you’ll need to connect to you home's Wi-Fi.
+Select yours from the list presented to you, and enter your Wi-Fi password.